Current status: Under Attack. Last updated: 2026-05-06T22:20:17.828Z

 Origin: Houthi territory, Yemen

-MINA Petroleum facility, Port of Salalah
+MINA Petroleum Facility, Port of Salalah

 Salalah Port oil storage tanks